alefyp/ggez/README.md

     * `keyframes` and `animation` for some movement

 2. **MVC Arquitecture:** I tried to approach an MVC architecture, a little late, not perfect but something came out. 🤷🏻‍♀️

+## What I want to keep learning?

+- **A C C E S I B I L I T Y :** There is too much I ignore.
+- **C L E A N   C O D E | G O O D   P R A C T I C E S:** I need to plan my projects in a better way and be more organized! :(